sofiapfund/BIO392/day_4/project_answers.md

 **Q2 - How many insertions are there in exons?
 What do we expect?**

-110.
+110: nr of insertions sites in exons

+3225: tot nr of insertion sites

 Expected: not many insertions, cause they could lead to non-functional gene products.
 More insertions should happen in non-coding regions, where indels don't have that big of a functional impact...

+It therefore makes sense that the mobile elements with the most insertions are the one in heterocromatine (non-coding regions).

 **Q3 - How can we quantify those?**

-Use the following command:
+Use the following command to quantify nr of insertions site in exons:
 ```
 bedtools intersect -a CEU.low_coverage.2010_10.MobileElementInsertions.sites.vcf -b exons_nochr.bed | wc -l
 ```